 Northgate Environmental Management, Inc. (Northgate) has prepared this Removal Action Work Plan (RAW) for the Tronox LLC (Tronox) facility located in Henderson, Nevada (the Site).
-This RAW presents the methods and procedures to be used to implement the remedial alternative approved by the Nevada Division of Environmental Protection (NDEP) to address contaminated soil within 10 feet (ft) below grade surface (bgs) at the Site.
+This RAW presents the methods and procedures to be used to implement the remedial alternative approved by the Nevada Division of Environmental Protection (NDEP) to address contaminated soil at the Site.

 The objective of this RAW is to present a cleanup strategy that complies with the NDEP Order December 14, 2009 to remove all impacted soil from the Site by the end of 2010, which will reduce the human health risks associated with contaminated soil in four areas defined as Remediation Zones (RZs) -B through -E (Figure 1).
-For purposes of the RAW and designation of potential remediation areas, "contaminated" soil is generally defined as concentrations exceeding NDEP worker BCLs, or modified risk-based goals as agreed upon by NDEP.
-For metals where background concentrations exceed BCLs (e.g., arsenic), "contaminated" soil is defined as concentrations are greater than background.
+For purposes of the RAW and designation of potential remediation areas, "contaminated" soil is defined as concentrations exceeding NDEP worker BCLs, or the modified site-specific risk-based concentration (RBRC) for dioxin/furans (in terms of a 2,3,7,8-TCDD) of 2,700 mg/kg (ppt).
+For arsenic, the target remediation goal of 7.2 mg/kg will be used for surface soil as it represents a regionally accepted background concentration.
 There are no NDEP BCLs for asbestos; therefore, "contaminated" soil is defined as one or more long fibers (amphibole) and/or five or more long fibers (chrysotile).
+Remediation is focused on removing impacted soils exceeding the criteria indicated above within the 0-10 feet below the ground surface (bgs) soil column for protection of human health.
+Additionally, excavation areas will also address elevated concentrations of contaminants and the leaching to groundwater pathway and may require additional excavation beyond 10 feet bgs on an excavation polygon-specific basis.

 Soil sampling in RZ-A did not identify soils exceeding NDEP clean-up criteria and is therefore not included in this RAW.
 A human health risk assessment will be conducted for RZ-A in accordance with the Health Risk Assessment Work Plan (HRA WP; Northgate, 2010a) similar to that planned for RZ-B through RZ-E once soil remediation is completed.
-The scope of work presented in this RAW is based on the results of the Phase A and B Source Area Investigations (ENSR, 2006 and ENSR, 2008) and discussions with NDEP, during which the scope and approach to remediation testing work has been approved by NDEP (Northgate, 2010b).
+The scope of work presented in this RAW is based on the results of the Phase A and B Source Area Investigations (ENSR, 2006 and ENSR, 2008) and discussions with NDEP, during which the scope and approach to remediation were determined on February 5th, 12th, and 22nd of 2010.
+Additional investigation/confirmation testing work has been approved by NDEP (Northgate, 2010b).
 This new investigation data will be incorporated into RZ-specific addenda to the RAW.
 This RAW is intended to be consistent with NDEPs decisions regarding remediation goals and Northgate's human health risk evaluations presented to NDEP during meetings and discussions.
 Soil remediation work will be performed in accordance with this RAW, including the Standard Operating Procedures (SOPs) established by Basic Remediation Company (BRC, 2009a-j) for the Black Mountain Industrial (BMI) complex and the Quality Assurance Project Plan (QAPP; AECOM and Northgate, 2009).
 Additionally, Northgate has prepared the following plans to be implemented as Appendices to this RAW: